jakwuh/webtip/tips/20-10-2017/Readme.md

 Now I'm reading [Getting Real][1] - a book about building successful web apps from Basecamp (former [37signals][2]).
-While I disagree with a number of thoughts discussed (e.g. the advice to start coding having only core system principles and aims rather than having a detailed look at it), there are still a plenty of highly useful advices.
+While I disagree with a number of thoughts discussed (e.g. the advice to start coding having only core system principles and aims rather than having a detailed look at it), there are still a plenty of highly useful pieces of advice.
 Actually there are a lot of headlines in the book:

 - Build less
 - Build software for yourself